© Crown copyright 2019

 - support people to remain at work for longer

-- build markets for consumer products and services that better met the needs of older people
+- build markets for consumer products and services that better meet the needs of older people

-- drive improvements in public health and innovate across the social care sector
+- drive improvements in public health and innovation across the social care sector

 We will maximise the advantages for UK industry from the global shift to clean growth.